CenterForSpatialResearch/mapping_architecture_urbanism_humanities/9_WebMapping2.md

 Open `index.html` with your browser, and you should see the map style you created in Mapbox Studio.
 If not, check the javascript console for errors.

-Now commit and push your changes:
+Now add them to your repository, commit, and push your changes:
+`git add index.html style.css map.js`
 `git commit -m 'initial import'`
 `git push`